AdaCore/e3-testsuite/doc/adacore.rst

 ``test.opt`` files (see the previous section), and thus overrides the ``test_control_creator`` property accordingly.

+This driver has two requirements for ``Testsuite`` subclasses using it:

+* Put a process environment (string dictionary) for subprocesses in ``self.env.test_environ``.
+By default they can just put a copy of the testsuite's own environment: ``dict(os.environ)``.

-Note that this driver requires ``Testsuite`` subclasses using it to put the list of discriminants in ``self.env.discs``.
-Starting from the result of the ``e3.env.AbstractEnv.discriminants`` property for this can help, as it computes standard discriminants based on the current host/build/target platforms.
+* Put the list of discriminants (list of strings) in ``self.env.discs``.
+  For the latter, starting from the result of the ``e3.env.AbstractEnv.discriminants`` property can help, as it computes standard discriminants based on the current host/build/target platforms.
   Testsuites can then add more discriminants as needed.

-For instance, imagine a testsuites that want standard dircriminants plus the ``valgrind`` discriminant if the ``--valgrind`` command-line option is passed to the testsuite:
+For instance, imagine a testsuite that wants standard dircriminants plus the ``valgrind`` discriminant if the ``--valgrind`` command-line option is passed to the testsuite:

 .. code-block:: python